๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 The highlight of my Hawaii trip: Haleakalฤ sunrise.

-Free Activities and Attractions in Hawaii
+Free Things To Do in Hawaii

-If you’re on a tight budget, a great way to save money is to enjoy Hawaii’s many free natural attractions where you’ll only need to pay parking fees if necessary.
+If you’re on a tight budget, a great way to save money is to enjoy Hawaii’s many free natural attractions, where you’ll only need to pay parking fees if necessary.

-Free Activities on Maui
+๐Ÿ๏ธ Free Things To Do on Maui

 Here are all the activities I did in Maui that were free:

-• Road to Hana, Maui’s second most popular activity, is a two-day road trip featuring waterfalls, hikes, and more.
+• Road to Hana โ€“ Maui’s second most popular activity, the Road to Hana is a two-day road trip featuring waterfalls, hikes, and more.
 There’s no entrance fee, but you have to pay for parking and a rental car.

-• Kihei Beach is a decent snorkeling area that also has tide pools to explore.
+• Kihei Beach โ€“ Kihei Beach is a decent snorkeling area with tide pools to explore.

-• Papalaua Beach is a local spot with strong waves.
+• Papalaua Beach โ€“ This is a local spot with strong waves.

-• Honokeana Cove is a popular and beautiful snorkeling spot.
+• Honokeana Cove โ€“ This is a popular and beautiful snorkeling spot.

-• Honolau Bay is another popular and beautiful snorkeling spot that gets crowded if you don’t get there early.
+• Honolau Bay โ€“ Another popular and beautiful snorkeling spot, Honolau Bay gets crowded if you don’t get there early.

 A view of a blue ocean water with a sailboat and people snorkeling.